Maahsome/ktrouble/HELP.md

   launch, create, apply, pod, l

 Flags:
-      --configmaps strings       Specify an array of configmap names to mount, eg --secrets 'cm1,cm2' --host string              Specify the host that the ingress will listen on, for configuration of ingress-nginx (default "flexo.bender.rocks")
+      --build-command            Use this switch to only output the ktrouble command line for launching the utility --configmaps strings       Specify an array of configmap names to mount, eg --secrets 'cm1,cm2' --environment string       Specify the environment of the image, eg --environment 'lowers' --host string              Specify the host that the ingress will listen on, for configuration of ingress-nginx (default "flexo.bender.rocks")
       --ingress                  Use this switch to enable creating a service and ingress for the POD -n, --namespace string         Specify the namespace to use